clayallsopp/Walt/README.md

 ## License

-Routable for iOS is available under the MIT license.
+Walt is available under the MIT license.
 See the LICENSE file for more info.